 To reach the minimum threshold of $50,000 in total gifts to establish an endowed scholarship, your classmates may consider making a pledge wherein gifts can be made over time.
 You may specify your own pledge schedule and donors have up to five years to fulfill their commitments.

-If for some reason your class does not reach the minimum threshold of $50,000 within five years, the gifts received to-date for this initiative would be slated to benefit the MAA Endowed Scholarship Fund.
+If your class does not reach the minimum threshold of $50,000 within five years, the gifts received to date for this initiative would be slated to benefit the MAA Endowed Scholarship Fund.

 When will an MD student be named the inaugural recipient of our class scholarship?